Can I Claim Injury or Assault Compensation as a Support Worker?

 The general damages portion of a claim compensates you for the pain and suffering you’ve endured, and also includes loss of amenity, which covers your overall enjoyment of life.

-The special damages portion looks at the impact your injury has had on your working life.
+The special damages portion looks at the impact your injury has had on your life.
 In the case of a valid claim, you would likely be in a position to recover the loss of income (including future income) caused by your injuries, as well as any other expenses you’ve incurred as a result.

 It’s important that you can prove these expenses, so you should always keep receipts for any taxi fares, hospital car parking, petrol costs, massage therapies, prescription costs or physio treatments.